Grand Quality Counseling in Riverside, Moreno Valley, & Colton

 IEHP is accepted.

 I, like other professional therapists do not accept all insurances.

 What are your views, therapeutic orientation, and time frame on marriage counseling?

-As I have not pursued theological seminaries, my spiritual beliefs support Christian counseling as my approach to marriage counseling is collaborative and very serious and even moreso when children are involved.
+I assist couples whom have religious beliefs and many who do not.
+I respect their religion as I have not pursued theological seminaries, I am very serious about what is at stake, and even moreso when children are involved.
+My theoretical orientation is to lean on the side to help a marriage recover and continue.
 Often times, but not every time, many couples have already made up their minds about splitting up when coming into counseling.
 When I listen to the ways that a couple has devastated each other verbally, I can clearly see why their minds have been made up.
 I am married and I know, that noone likes to be criticized, show contempt against, be defensive against, nor to be stonewalled.
 I focus on the communication styles being used, unresolved issues, listen to patterns of decision-making, personal responses, identify each person's needs and their past, present, and future goals.
 If you (or your spouse) have rage in your marriage it is likely because of unresolved past issues.
 Similar to a disgusting infection, the problem needs to be purged out, cleaned up, and follow a plan to recover and it may not be painless.

 Marital counseling success depends on each person in the couple (doing their homework) and a willingness to forgive, taking responsibility, recognizing their own contributions to how things went wrong, and a willingness to practice new behaviors from a different approach.

 **Warning about divorce - with the exception of domestic violence, as it is appropriate to seek protections.